davep/davep.github.com/content/2025-01-03-braindrop.md

 ![The command palette](/attachments/2025/01/03/braindrop-command-palette.png)

-I've also made sure that Textual's new theme system is available for easy use; so out does dark/light mode toggling and in comes a collection of different themes.
+I've also made sure that Textual's new theme system is available for easy use; so out goes dark/light mode toggling and in comes a collection of different themes.
 Here's a wee selection as an example:

 ![Example theme 1](/attachments/2025/01/03/braindrop-theme-1.png)